-So, the question remaining is how does a trainer get a horse ready to race in the caliber of horse racing that is the Kentucky Derby?
+So, the question remaining is how does a trainer get a horse ready to race in the caliber of horse racing that is the Kentucky Derby®?
 How do you prep a thoroughbred for that kind of pressure and distance?

-Bringing Up a Race Horse
+Raising a Race Horse

-The first step in training a race horse, or any horse really, is getting them accustomed to being handled and being tacked up.
+The first step in training a race horse, or any horse really, is getting them accustomed to being handled and tacked up.
 This means, getting the colt or filly used to the weight of a saddle, the tightening of the girth, the feel of the bit in their mouth, and then, eventually, the added weight of a rider.

 It is at this time the youngsters will begin working on loading into the starting gate, standing still as the gate shuts and then breaking from the gate.

 This is a learning process for both horse and trainer.
 Similar to people, horses are unique and are motivated in different ways.
 Their personalities are different and, therefore, no training program is the same for every horse.
-One colt might need a gentle hand while another might need a more firmer approach with more challenges.
+One colt might need a gentle hand while another might need a firmer approach with more challenges.

 It's imperative that as a colt is maturing, trainers study their behaviors and manorisms carefully to learn what they are picking up, and to ensure bad habits are not being learned.
 Once these youngsters are at the track, they will need to be keen, alert and professional, and "spooking" is not an option.

-A session bringing the horse to a fast gallop to test its speed and fitness is called a work or breeze.
+A session bringing the horse to a fast gallop, to test its speed and fitness, is called a work or breeze.
 These workouts can be timed by the track's official clocker and are permitted to be published in industry papers and track programs.
 This allows potential buyers and people placing wagers to see how the horse has been performing leading up to a race.

 How YOU Can Attend the Kentucky Derby!

-Where will you be when the next potential Triple Crown contender is named?
+Where will you be when the next potential Triple Crown™ contender is named?